 What is a logline?

-A logline, or log line, is a brief (one to two sentence) summary of a movie, tv show, or other piece of media that hooks the reader and describes the central conflict of the story.
+A logline, or log line, is a brief (one to two sentence) summary of, TV show or other piece of media that hooks the reader and describes the central conflict of a story.

 If someone asks you what your screenplay is about, respond with a logline.
-We’ll get into what makes the best loglines grab our attention – but it’s important to note that movie loglines are concise.
+We’ll get into how to write a good logline that grabs attention, but before that, let’s ask ourselves, what is a logline?
+And more importantly, why does every great script start with one?
+It’s important to note that movie loglines are concise.

 Whether you're crafting a documentary logline or tinkering with loglines for short films, your logline is never the same as your synopsis.

-While no two TV or movie loglines are alike, inserting your story into a logline template can give your idea direction.
+While no two TV or movie loglines are alike, inserting your story into a logline template can give your idea direction, especially when learning how to write a great logline.
 Use the following formula to get started:

 When [INCITING INCIDENT] happens, [OUR PROTAGONIST] decides [TO DO ACTION] against [ANTAGONIST].